sdvinay/blackjack-sim/README.md

 	cd blackjack-sim
     npm install

-The probject currently depends on node v4.*.
+The project currently depends on node v4.*.
 If you have that installed already, you can run the app and tests directly.
 The app (npm start) currently simulates 100 hands with three players, each playing the dealer's strategy.